MLevinson-OR/smartNN/doc/synthesis_steps.md

-# Procedures for generating mcep files from a trained AutoEncoder #
+# Generate mceps from the encoder part of autoencoder #

 __Summary of steps for generating mcep files from Autoencoder__

-1. Generate warp specs from norm spec
+1. Generate warp specs from original spec
 2. Merge warp specs into npy arrays to be feeded into Autoencoder
 3. Pass the npy arrays through the encoding part of the Autoencoder to get lower dimensional npy arrays
 4. Split the lower dimensional npy arrays into mcep files

-__1. Generate warp specs from norm spec__
+__1. Generate warp specs from original spec__

 To generate warp specs run [warp.sh](../scripts/warp.sh)